 Medicine: When your doctor prescribes you medication, you will have to visit a pharmacy to hand in the prescription (Rezept – not to be confused with a cooking recipe).
 You will have to pay a co-payment of 5 to 10 euros, depending on the medicine.
 TK covers the rest by law.

 Vaccinations: TK covers all vaccinations recommended by the Standing Vaccination Commission (STIKO) in Germany.
-For some vaccinations, your doctor will ask you to buy it yourself at a pharmacy.
+For some vaccinations, your doctor will ask you to buy them yourself at a pharmacy.
 With the prescription and receipt, you can ask for reimbursement via your Meine TK page.

 Glasses: Should your doctor prescribe you glasses, TK will partially cover the costs at a fixed amount.
 The fixed amount depends on the glasses and is between 10-113 euros per glass.